SinhLv/Dell-Ins-14-5447-hackintosh/README.md

 	* Mac OSx High Sierra 10.13.5

 * **Status:**
-	* All things work well, even HDMI audido and more
+	* All things work well, even HDMI audio and more

 * **Link for more**
 	* https://tonymacx86.com